Skip to main content

 • My partner usually reacts to my good fortune enthusiastically

-• I sometimes get the sense that my partner is even more happy and excited than I am
+• I sometimes get the sense that my partner is even happier and excited than I am

 • My partner often asks a lot of questions and shows genuine concern about the good event